SARSEP Fix-It Guide - Overview

 Employees can withdraw their SARSEP contributions and earnings at any time.
 A withdrawal is taxable in the year you receive it.
 If an employee makes a withdrawal before the employee is age 59½, a 10% additional tax will generally apply.
 Employees may roll over SARSEP contributions and earnings tax-free to other IRAs and retirement plans.

-SARSEP contributions and earnings must eventually be distributed.
-The law requires a specific minimum amount be distributed by April 1 of the year following the year the employee reaches age 70½.
+Distributions from the SARSEP IRAs must begin when the employee reaches age 70½.
+The law permits the first required minimum distribution to be paid by April 1 of the year following the year the employee reaches age 70½.
+Subsequent annual distributions must occur by each December 31.

 What are the filing requirements?